Tamara - healthcare support worker, NHS Lothian

 My advice to anyone thinking of applying to do a Modern Apprenticeship would be to go for it!
 Just be yourself and if you don't know something, then it's alright.
 Ask as many questions as you like, the more you ask the more you gain.

-Working as a clinical support worker Modern Apprentice in NHS Lothian is fantastic.
+Working as a healthcare support worker Modern Apprentice in NHS Lothian is fantastic.
 There's always support wherever you need it and people really make you feel welcome.
 You're surrounded by like-minded people with the same objective and there are always opportunities to gain more experience and skills.
-Even when your apprenticeship is finished, there's always the chance to progress, move around or to stay where you are - the choice is yours.
+Even when your apprenticeship is finished, there's always the chance to progress, move around or to stay where you are.
+The choice is yours.